 Answer is (d) Plasma membranes contain chitin sugar in plants

-Plasma membrane contain sugar is a wrong statement and rest other statements are true.
-Plant plasma membrane contains cellulose in it.
+Plasma membrane contains sugar is a wrong statement and rest other statements are true.
+The plant plasma membrane contains cellulose in it.

 Short Answer Questions

 30. Why are lysosomes known as ‘suicide-bags’ of a cell?

 Lysosomes are the organelles that have digestive enzymes.
 When lysosomes burst, the digestive enzymes released start digesting its own cells.
 That is why they are known as suicidal bags.

 31. Do you agree that “A cell is a building unit of an organism”?
 If yes, explain why?

 Yes, cells are the building unit of an organism.
 Cells performing similar functions join together to form tissues, which further forms organs and organ systems.
 This forms an organism.
 In a unicellular organism, a single cell performs all the life processes.

 32. Why does the skin of your finger shrink when you wash clothes for a long time?